Who we are

 Rights purchased: All rights (including Web rights)

-In this front-of-book section, we feature seasonal picks and the latest trends in Good Taste, Good Health and Good Life (think: food policy, sustainable agriculture, wacky new eating practices, etc.).
-While some of Good’s regular features are written in-house (openers and the interview) or by regular contributors, much of the section is open to freelancers.
+In this front-of-book section, we feature seasonal picks and the latest trends in food and health (think: food policy, sustainable agriculture, wacky new eating practices, etc.).
+While some of Fresh’s regular features are written in-house or by regular contributors, much of the section is open to freelancers.
 Items generally range from 150 to 350 words.
 This is a section in which we like to try out new writers.

 Some examples of pieces we've run:

 Local Hero: We often highlight an individual (or group) who is promoting values of sustainable agriculture, food justice, nutrition education, food safety, environmental consciousness, animal welfare (as it relates to food) and/or healthful eating practices in his or her (or their) local community.
-Tell us about the results: what has this person accomplished?
-Who has this person helped?
-What makes this person unique?
+Tell us about the results: what has this person/group accomplished?
+Who have they helped?
+What makes them unique?

 Label Watch: What exactly is in packaged food?
 This column helps readers understand the good, the bad, and the ugly of packaged food.
 This is the place where we interpret the facts and figures of the nutrition facts label, decode health claims and shed light on mystery ingredients.
 We welcome pitches that approach the topic in a new and timely way.